ukncsc/zero-trust-architecture/README.md

 [Read more](https://github.com/ukncsc/zero-trust-architecture/blob/master/01-Know-your-architecture-including-users-devices-and-services.md)

-### 2. Know your User, Service and Device identities
+### 2. Know your user, service and device identities

 In a zero trust architecture, identity becomes the new perimeter, it is important to have a single source of identity for each of the following: user (human), service (machine or software process) and device.